Tam-Leal/Tam-Leal/README.md

 Hello!
 Welcome to my GitHub page.

-Here are some projects that were developed through hours of study and research.
+Here are some projects that were developed out of passion and interest in learning.

 I am currently consulting for companies on custom projects.
 Let´s do something together?🚀